twilio/twilio-verify-android/README.md

 <a name='About'></a>

 ## About
-Verify Push enables developers to implement secure push authentication without giving up privacy and control.
-This project provides a SDK to create and use verify push
+Twilio Verify Push SDK helps you verify users by adding a low-friction, secure, cost-effective, "push verification" factor into your own mobile application.
+This fully managed API service allows you to seamlessly verify users in-app via a secure channel, without the risks, hassles or costs of One-Time Passcodes (OTPs).
+This project provides an SDK to implement Verify Push for your Android app.

 <a name='Dependencies'></a>